grocerycrud/documentation/3.x/api/field-type.md

 <br />

 <h3 id="float">
   <a href="#float">float</a>
 </h3>

 <p>
   Input type for numeric values.
-This is using the native
+This is using the native{" "}
   <code>number</code> input type with <code>step=.01</code>
 </p>